 U.S. says G7 foreign ministers' meeting in Pittsburgh to be held by video conference

-A meeting of G7 nations' foreign ministers, which was scheduled to take place in Pittsburgh later this month, will be held by video conference, the U.S. State Department said on Wednesday, due to the coronavirus outbreak.
+A meeting of G7 nations' foreign ministers, which was scheduled to take place in Pittsburgh later this month, will be held by video conference as a precaution, the U.S. State Department said on Wednesday amid the growing coronavirus threat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)